sleepymustache/basic/README.md

 ### Installing Modules

-We have included a python script (sleepy.py) to assist in installing modules.
+We have included a Python 3.4 script (sleepy.py) to assist in installing modules.
 It does this by creating git submodules.

 You can get a list of available modules:

-	sleepy --list
+	sleepy.py --list

 You can install modules:

-	sleepy --add Performance
+	sleepy.py --add Performance

 You can search for modules:

-	sleepy --search DB
+	sleepy.py --search DB

 You can get more info about a module:

-	sleepyu --help Performance
+	sleepy.py --help Performance

 Learning More
 -------------------------------------------------------------------------------